aaroncampf/Pricebook-Xamarin.Forms-/README.md

 # Pricebook-Xamarin.Forms-
-An Android pricebook for AJP Northwest created using Xamarin.Forms, Dropbox.Api and CsvHelper.
+An Android price book for AJP Northwest created using C#, Xamarin.Forms, Dropbox.Api and CsvHelper.

 ## Overview